Posted on: February 26, 2026 Posted by: Jonah Marshall Comments: 0

 Occupation: Public school teacher and worked in the Obama administration in the Justice Department.

-Platform: Reverse the Trump administration Department of Education iniatives.
-Reverse Trump’s medicaid cuts.
+Platform: Reverse the Trump administration Department of Education initiatives.
+Reverse Trump’s Medicaid cuts.
 For more information go to Pyati’s campaign page.

-Platform: Support removing the Government from healthcare choices such as gender affirming care and abortion.
+Platform: Supports removing the government from healthcare choices such as gender-affirming care and abortion.
 Expand student loan debt forgiveness.
-Support clean energy and environmental justice and hold pollutors accountable.
+Supports clean energy and environmental justice and hold polluters accountable.
 For more information go to Rosenblum’s campaign page.

-Current Position: Serves in the IL Senate representing district seven since 2021.
+Current Position: Serves in the IL Senate representing district 7 since 2021.

 Platform: Stop military support for Israel.
 Reverse Trump’s tariffs and raise the minimum wage to $25 an hour.
 Abolish ICE.
 For more information go to Simmon’s campaign page.